Mandatory Christmas Bonus in Mexico (Aguinaldo Guide)

 Employers must apply the correct rules for each case to avoid underpayment, disputes, or payroll inconsistencies.

-For employees who earn commissions or fluctuating pay, employers must calculate the daily salary using the average income from the last 30 days.
+For employees who earn fluctuating pay, employers must calculate the daily salary using the average income from the last 30 days.
 This prevents underpayment and ensures a fair Aguinaldo amount.

 Understanding these special cases helps employers calculate Aguinaldo accurately and maintain complete compliance with Mexican labor law.